-- Declaring a chemistry major or minor.
+- Declaring a chemistry or biochemistry major

-- Explaining University graduation requirements, including general education, bachelor’s degree and course requirements for chemistry.
+- Explaining University graduation requirements, including general education, bachelor’s degree and course requirements for chemistry

 - Connecting with University and departmental opportunities and resources.

-- Evaluating chemistry transfer credits.
+- Evaluating chemistry transfer credits

-- Navigating the system from admissions to graduation and everything in between.
+- Navigating the system from admissions to graduation and everything in between

 - Discussing anything regarding your education at the U of U.